Bug report #15752

 I have 20 other machines with the same results.

-#4 Updated by Andre Jesus almost 8 years ago
+#4 Updated by Andre Jesus about 8 years ago

 Sorry, I don't know if my answer was clear.
 I'm using default Single Symbol style without any change.

-#5 Updated by Nyall Dawson almost 8 years ago
+#5 Updated by Nyall Dawson about 8 years ago

 #6 Updated by Steve Lowman almost 8 years ago